-You found the right website if you are searching for homes for sale in Palm Springs, CA. Our website has EVERY Palm Springs home for sale in California listed with California Desert Association of Realtors.
+You found the right website if you are searching for Palm Springs, California, CA. Our website has EVERY Palm Springs, California home for sale in California listed with California Desert Association of Realtors.

 Palm Springs (Cahuilla: Séc-he) is a desert resort city in Riverside County, California, United States, within the Colorado Desert’s Coachella Valley.
 The city covers approximately 94 square miles (240 km2), making it the largest city in Riverside County by land area.
 With multiple plots in checkerboard pattern, more than 10% of the city is part of the Agua Caliente Band of Cahuilla Indians reservation land and is the administrative capital of the most populated reservation in California.